What is PSSP?

-PSP students take courses and earn up to 9 credits toward their degree.
-While all participants take one of ILR’s core courses, like Labor History.
-Other courses may include economics, writing, history and skills for college success.
+PSSP students take courses and earn up to 9 credits toward their degree.
+While all participants take one of ILR’s core courses, like Labor History, other courses may include economics, writing, history, and skills for college success.

 Associate Director of Multicultural Affairs